Multi-scale camouflage: 2000s fractal-like digital patterns

-By 2000, development was underway to create pixellated camouflage patterns for battledress like the Canadian Forces' CADPAT, that was developed in 1997 which later was issued in 2002, and then the US Marines' MARPAT, rolled out between 2002 and 2004.
-The CADPAT and MARPAT patterns were somewhat self-similar (in the manner of fractals and patterns in nature such as vegetation), is designed to work at two different scales; a genuinely fractal pattern would be statistically similar at all scales.
+By 2000, development was underway to create pixellated camouflage patterns for combat uniforms like the Canadian Forces' CADPAT, which was developed in 1997 and later issued in 2002, and then the US Marines' MARPAT, rolled out between 2002 and 2004.
+The CADPAT and MARPAT patterns were somewhat self-similar (in the manner of fractals and patterns in nature such as vegetation), designed to work at two different scales.
+A genuinely fractal pattern would be statistically similar at all scales.
 A target camouflaged with MARPAT takes about 2.5 times longer to detect than older NATO camouflage which worked at only one scale, while recognition, which begins after detection, took 20 percent longer than with older camouflage.

 Fractal-like patterns work because the human visual system efficiently discriminates images that have different fractal dimension or other second-order statistics like Fourier spatial amplitude spectra; objects simply appear to pop out from the background.
 Timothy O'Neill helped the Marine Corps to develop first a digital pattern for vehicles, then fabric for uniforms, which had two colour schemes, one designed for woodland, one for desert.